Antonious-Awad/Information-Security/Lecture 5.md

 ---
 ##  **_Line Discipline_**
 -  no one can send data in a network unless authorized
-- Two types of networks uses two types of Line Discpline:
+- Two types of networks uses two types of Line Discipline:
 	- Peer to Peer (point to point)
 		- uses enquiry acknowledgment protocol
-	- Client Server:
+	- Client/Server:
-		- uses pull select protocol
+		- uses poll select protocol
 ### ENQ/ACK
 - used in peer to peer communications
 ![](_resources/20221126140006.png)